TransMorph: Transformer for unsupervised medical image registration: Methods

 \subsubsection{Loss Functions}

-The overall loss function for network training derives from the energy function of the traditional image registration algorithms (i.e., Eqn. (\ref{eqn:E})).
+The overall loss function for network training derives from the energy function of traditional image registration algorithms (i.e., Eqn. (\ref{eqn:E})).
 The loss function consists of two parts: one computes the similarity between the deformed moving and the fixed images, and another one regularizes the deformation field so that it is smooth: \begin{linenomath}

 \end{linenomath} where $\mathcal{L}_{sim}$ denotes the image fidelity measure, and $\mathcal{R}$ denotes the deformation field regularization. \paragraph{Image Similarity Measure} In this work, we experimented with two widely-used similarity metric for $\mathcal{L}_{sim}$.
-The first is the mean squared error, which is the mean of the squared difference in voxel values between $I_f$ and $I_m$: \begin{linenomath}
+The first was the mean squared error, which was the mean of the squared difference in voxel values between $I_f$ and $I_m$: \begin{linenomath}

 \end{linenomath} where $\mathbf{p}$ denotes the voxel location, and $\Omega$ represents the image domain.